 Steps to create a Livestream on Facebook

-Be sure you have a page role on your parishes Facebook page, preferably and editor level.
+Be sure you have a page role on your parishes Facebook page, preferably an admin level.
 If using your mobile device follow the steps below.

 - Log into the Facebook application and go to your parish’s Facebook page.